aws-samples/aws-dataexchange-api-samples/subscribers/python/tf-auto-export-to-s3/README.md

 # Auto Export To S3 (Python)

-This sample shows how to set up an AWS Lambda function which will automatically export all newly published revisions for a given Data Set to S3.
+This sample shows how to set up an AWS Lambda function which will automatically export all newly published revisions for a given DataSet to S3.
 All infrastructure is setup using Terraform.

 Logical Prerequisites:
-* Data Set ID for an active subscription to a Data Set on AWS Data Exchange
+* DataSet ID for an active subscription to a DataSet on AWS Data Exchange
 * Revision ID for the target first revision to export

 Technical Prerequisites: